Hello fellow bug hunter!

 Browser Market Share 2016 Q3

-Even if I agree with the idea of moving users away from IE, the current market share shows that we should continue taking care of them during the transition.
-Attackers do not waste their opportunities and as long as there are innocent vulnerable users they will be attacked with no mercy.
+Even if I agree with the idea of moving users away from IE, the current market share (Q3 2016) shows that we should continue taking care of them during the transition.
+Attackers do not waste their opportunities and as long as there are vulnerable users they will be attacked with no mercy.
 Attackers can fingerprint IE users pretty well in order target their victims with precision.
-And this is something that we also need to consider: when we know a bug is exploited on the wild, we should patch it ASAP with no excuses.
-Of course I understand Microsoft patching mechanism can’t be immediate today, but at least we should make sure -honestly- that it is prioritized correctly and patched fast.
+And this is something that we also need to consider: when we know a bug is being exploited in the wild, we should patch it ASAP with no excuses.
+Of course I understand Microsoft patching mechanism can’t be immediate today, but at least we should make sure that it is prioritized correctly and patched fast.

 Today standards are higher than the ones from the previous decade.
 We are now concerned about privacy like never before and just being able to fingerprint the user is considered bad, and browser makers try to avoid that at all costs.
 Microsoft, please do the same!

 We need to attract honest-decent-bug hunters and give them motivation to research and report properly.
 This is what other companies promote and I firmly believe Microsoft should join them.
 Why not?
 If we want to move IE users to Edge, why not being respectful and really support them during the transition?
-Also, the engine that runs IE, Trident, is still used by several desktop applications and leaving that engine behind means leaving those applications behind.
+The engine that runs IE, Trident, is still used by several desktop applications and leaving that engine behind means leaving those applications behind.
 Windows users with desktop Skype are essentially running an IE.

 Bug bounties should be open for as long as you care about the related products.
 If you set a time frame for the bounties, you are promoting bug hunters to sit on their findings until a new bounty is open.
 Why would you close a program like that?
 What would be the logic, or who is benefited by setting a time frame around bounties?
 Attackers.